themefisher/airspace-bootstrap/README.md

 # Airspace By Themefisher

 Airspace is a clean, unique, and free bootstrap website template.
-The template is built with refined business as well as corporate elements and saturated with rich typography, allows to convey perfect message to the first visit according to the niche motto.
+The template is built with refined business as well as corporate elements and saturated with rich typography, allowing to convey a perfect message to the first visit according to the niche motto.

 <!-- demo -->
 ## Example Site

 | [![](screenshots/homepage.png)](https://demo.themefisher.com/themefisher/airspace/) | [![](screenshots/about.png)](https://demo.themefisher.com/themefisher/airspace/about.html) | [![](screenshots/service.png)](https://demo.themefisher.com/themefisher/airspace/service.html) |
 |:---:|:---:|:---:|
 | **Homepage**  | **About**  | **Service**  |